web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Scoringmodel_techies.md

 _How to score_

 **Dependencies footprint**
-- TBD number of depencencies (+): the less the better the best privacy
+- TBD number of dependencies (+): the less the better the best privacy
-- TBD number of depencencies (-): the more the worst for privacy
+- TBD number of dependencies (-): the more the worst for privacy

 **example**: Rabby - 1150 dependencies, Metamask - 720, Brume - 50 [link](https://twitter.com/hazae41/status/1750478720140280259)